 I left the casino after having spent $50 I could barely afford to lose.
 As I continued home on that long road trip, I started thinking about gambling with slot machines.
 Since then, I’ve more-or-less never really stopped doing so.

 After a few months of dwelling on that first experience, I happened to be visiting the Omaha Zoo just over the western border of Iowa in Nebraska.
-There, I saw a casino on the river.
+There, I saw a casino (Lakeside Casino in Osceola, Iowa) on the river.
 Hint: it was a riverboat casino.

 With those months of thinking figuratively behind me, I’d concluded from my first visit that I needed a rule for how much I should allow myself to spend whenever, or if ever, I entered another casino.

 The careful rule I came up with was this: “Take a fixed amount into the casino, say $25, and spend only that plus whatever you make from it.”